Dynamic self-loops in networks of passive and active binary elements: Response for strictly self-loop-free ensembles

 \subsection{Avalanche sizes}

 We consider $N = 1024$ hysterons and place ourselves at $H = 0$.
-Starting from a random initial condition, the system is stabilized by flipping unstable hysterons one by one until a stable state $S^0$ is found (which is guaranteed in the absence of self-loops).
-We simulate $S^0 \rightarrow S^1$ over $5 \times 10^3$ samples, and record avalanche sizes $A$ -- the number of elements flips before the system settles on a stable state.
-For all models, when $NJ_0 \ll 1$, only Preisach-like non-avalanche transitions ($A=1$) are found.
-For reciprocal couplings, the larger $J_0$, the broader the avalanche size distribution and the larger the mean avalanche size, with a transition around $NJ_0 \simeq 1$ (Figs. \ref{fig:well_behaved_avalanches}-a and b).
+Starting from a random initial state, the system is stabilized by flipping unstable hysterons one by one until a stable state $S^0$ is found (which is guaranteed in the absence of self-loops).
+We simulate $S^0 \rightarrow S^1$ over $5 \times 10^3$ samples, and record the avalanche sizes $A$ -- the number of flips before the system settles in a stable state.
+For all ensembles, when $NJ_0 \ll 1$, only Preisach-like non-avalanche transitions ($A=1$) are found.
+For symmetric interactions, the larger $J_0$, the broader the avalanche size distribution and the larger the mean avalanche size, with a crossover around $NJ_0 \simeq 1$ (Figs. \ref{fig:well_behaved_avalanches}-a and d).
 For $NJ_0 \gg 1$, avalanche sizes are power-law distributed with a cutoff growing with $J_0$ and $N$, and saturating below system size.
-For constant-columns couplings, we find a similar transition scenario at $NJ_0 \simeq 1$ (Figs. \ref{fig:well_behaved_avalanches}-c and d).
-However, for $J_0 \simeq 1$, the mean avalanche size reaches a maximum increasing with system size (Fig. \ref{fig:well_behaved_avalanches}-d, inset), then decreases abruptly, and increases again for larger $J_0$.
-Finally, for constant-rows couplings, numerical simulations confirm that transitions can only be Preisach-like nonavalanche transitions or horizontal avalanches of size $2$ (Figs. \ref{fig:well_behaved_avalanches}-e and f), with a transition between the two around $NJ_0 \simeq 1$.
+For constant-columns interactions, we find a similar transition scenario at $NJ_0 \simeq 1$ (Figs. \ref{fig:well_behaved_avalanches}-b and e).
+However, for $J_0 \simeq 1$, the mean avalanche size reaches a maximum, which increases with system size (Fig. \ref{fig:well_behaved_avalanches}-e, inset), and then decreases abruptly, and increases again for larger $J_0$.
+Finally, for constant-rows interactions, numerical simulations confirm that transitions can only be Preisach-like nonavalanche transitions or avalanches of size $2$ that do not alter the magnetization $m = \sum_i s_i$ (Figs. \ref{fig:well_behaved_avalanches}-c and f), with a crossover between the two around $NJ_0 \simeq 1$.